-Is your older loved one living at home but struggling with some of life’s daily tasks such as bathing or dressing?
-Are they finding it more difficult to shop for and prepare healthy meals or manage their medications?
+Is your older loved one living at home but struggling with some of life’s daily tasks like bathing or dressing?
+Are they finding it more difficult to prepare their own healthy meals or manage their medications?

 The most common first step when more assistance is needed is to increase the amount of time that family and friends can contribute.